 Bacon, egg and cheese on a bagel or English muffin is a cafe classic.
-The eggs and bacon, make this dish high in protein and iron, but just one sandwich can have up to 30% of your daily saturated fat, and almost half your sodium.
+The eggs and bacon, make this dish high in protein and iron, but just one sandwich can have up to 30% of your daily recommended intake for saturated fat, and almost half your sodium.
 Try our swaps to lessen the load a bit.

 Choose whole-wheat bagels and English muffins for more fiber and nutrients than you’ll get from their plain counterparts.
 Add veggies to your breakfast sandwich to get a serving (or two!) in before lunch.

 For a whole new take on this classic, try our Green Eggs & Ham Bagel Breakfast Sandwich!